Understanding government funding of home care

 The funding for your Home Care Package is paid directly by the government to the provider you choose.
 You remain in control though, and each month they will send you a statement to show how much has been spent and on what services.

 Depending on who you choose to provide your care, you can be asked to contribute a ‘basic daily fee’ toward the cost of your care.
-This is currently set at $10.32 per day.
 It’s at the discretion of your provider to charge this and many do not.
-For example, we at Five Good Friends do not charge this fee.
+For example, we at Five Good Friends does not charge this fee.